mharis-ai/ml-ai-learning-journey/phase01-python-git-foundations/course01-python-for-everybody-py4e/README.md

 ## 🛤️ Roadmap Integration

-This course is part of:
+This course is part of **Phase01 – Python and Git Foundations**:

-> 🔸 **Phase 1 – Python & Git Foundations**
+> 🔸 **Course 01 – Python for Everybody – (PY4E)**
-in my structured 8-phase ML/AI Engineering roadmap.
-The goal is to develop solid programming fundamentals alongside a real-world Git-based workflow.
-Upon completion of this course and Git essentials, I’ll transition into **Math for Machine Learning (Phase 2)**.
+As part of my structured 10-phase ML/AI Engineering roadmap, this course focuses on developing strong programming fundamentals in Python.
+Upon completion, I will proceed to an Object-Oriented Programming tutorial to continue Phase 01.